Cross-Border Taxation for Estonian E-commerce

 US Sales Tax — The Marketplace Facilitator Safety Net

-Amazon US (FBA — goods in US warehouses) Yes — goods create nexus Amazon collects; register in states with FBA inventory
+Amazon US (FBA — goods in US warehouses) Yes — goods in US warehouse creates nexus Amazon collects under marketplace facilitator laws Register for sales tax in states with FBA inventory (required even if Amazon collects); keep records

-Amazon US (MFN — shipped from Estonia) No physical presence Amazon collects; no direct obligation
+Amazon US (MFN — shipped from Estonia) No physical presence Amazon collects under marketplace facilitator laws No direct obligation if no US nexus; Amazon handles

-Own website — direct to US consumers No, revenue below state threshold Economic nexus if > $100K or 200 transactions in a state
+Own website — direct to US consumers No physical presence, revenue < state threshold Economic nexus if revenue exceeds $100K or 200 transactions in a state Monitor revenue per state; register when threshold crossed

 Section 301 tariffs — the China surcharge

-If your product is manufactured in China and shipped to US customers, it may be subject to Section 301 tariffs — additional duties of 7.5%, 25%, or higher on top of standard MFN duty rates.
-Check the USTR’s Section 301 product list before pricing for the US market.
+If your product is manufactured in China and you ship it to US customers, it may be subject to Section 301 tariffs — additional duties of 7.5%, 25%, or higher imposed by the US government on imports from China.
+These are on top of the standard MFN duty rate.
+The Section 301 tariffs are product-specific and change frequently — check the USTR’s Section 301 product list before finalising your China-origin product pricing for the US market.
+Estonian manufacturers and sellers sourcing from non-Chinese suppliers are not subject to these surcharges.

-Goods valued at $800 or less can be imported into the US without formal customs entry or customs duties.
+The US de minimis threshold is $800 per shipment — goods valued at $800 or less can be imported into the US without formal customs entry or the payment of customs duties.
 This makes small-value e-commerce shipments to US consumers duty-free when shipped individually.
+However, Section 301 tariffs apply regardless of the de minimis threshold for goods from China.

 Section 8 — Cross-Border Accounting Summary